 S-metolachlor (Dual Magnum) can be used for preemergence application, but care must be taken to select the correct rate.
 Lower amounts must be used on coarse-textured soils.
 This herbicide will provide partial control of yellow nutsedge and good control of a number of broadleaf and grass weeds, including nightshades.

 Following crop emergence, clethodim (Select Max), fluazifop-p-butyl (Fusilade), and sethoxydim (Poast) can be applied for grass control, and linuron (Lorox) for annual broadleaf weeds and suppression of yellow nutsedge.
 Grass herbicides are effective in controlling small seedling annual grasses and some perennial grasses.
 Their effectiveness is reduced when grasses are under moisture stress.
 Later growth stages of annual grasses are more difficult to control.
 Of these herbicides, clethodim is the only one that will control annual bluegrass.

-Linuron can also be used as a postemergence herbicide in carrots.
-It is applied over the top of the crop when the carrots are 3 inches tall.
-It controls emerged weeds and also has soil residual activity against later emerging weeds.
-Linuron will control (suppress) yellow nutsedge, but has little to no effect on purple nutsedge.
-A repeat application is allowed, but a total of 3 lb a.i./acre is the limit per season.
+Linuron and prometryn can also be used as postemergence herbicides in carrots.
+Linuron is applied over the top of the crop when the carrots are 3 inches tall, whereas prometryn can be used until the end of the six-true-leaves-stage.
+Both control emerged weeds and also have soil residual activity against later emerging weeds.
+Linuron will suppress yellow nutsedge, but has little to no effect on purple nutsedge.
+A repeat application of Linuron is allowed, but it is limited to a total of 3 lb a.i./acre per season.
 Some carryover can occur under certain conditions, creating a plantback problem.
 Consult the herbicide label before application.

 UC IPM Pest Management Guidelines: Carrot